jeremycoder/nuxt-iam/README.md

 Add content here...

+## FRONTEND
+Nuxt IAM is both frontend and backend.
+The main authentication and authorization logic takes place in the backend, and you're welcome to change anything as suits your needs.
+Let's talk about the frontend.

+### Pages
+Nuxt IAM adds several pages to your apps frontend.
+Use these pages and components as starting points for making your app great.
+The following routes are added to your Nuxt front end.
+Find them in your pages directory:
+- **iam/index**: Introductory page for Nuxt IAM
+- **iam/register**: User registration page.
+After successful registration, you will be directed to login page
+- **iam/verifyemail**: If email verification was set to true, (see configuration section), receives email verification token and sends it to backend for verification.
+- **iam/login**: User login page.
+After successful login, you will be directed to iam/dashboard/index
+- **iam/dashboard/index**: User dashboard.
+- **iam/dashboard/profile**: User profile.
+User can update their account.
+- **iam/dashboard/settings**: User settings.
+User can update their password and delete their account.
+- **iam/reset**: User can reset their password.
+Does not have to be logged in.
+User will receive an email with a one-time password reset token.
+- **iam/verify**: Page that receives password reset token and sends it to backend for verification
+- **iam/verifyfailed**: Displays email or password verification failure.
+- **iam/verifysuccessful**: Displays password verification success and a temporary password.

 ## Configuration

 The following are runtime configuration options for Nuxt IAM.
 Please add the code below to your **nuxt.config** file.